pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Request] Removed deprecated getMasterRequest() in favor of getMainRequest().
 - [Email] Removed the deprecated methods setBodyHtml(), setBodyText(), createAttachment() and setSubject().
 Use html(), text(), attach() and subject() instead.
+- [Application Logger] Table names of archive tables are now named with year-month rather than month-year see [#8237](https://github.com/pimcore/pimcore/issues/8237).

 ## 10.5.0
 - [Sessions] Changed default value for `symfony.session.cookie_secure` to `auto`